Governor Hochul provides Sunday coronavirus update

 |Richmond

-Yesterday, 10,411 New Yorkers tested positive for COVID-19 in New York State, bringing the total to 2,755,192.
+Yesterday, 11,577 New Yorkers tested positive for COVID-19 in New York State, bringing the total compiled by HERDS to 2,826,302.
 A geographic breakdown is as follows:

 |County